From The Story of Dartmouth, by John P. Martin:

 Hartshorne & Boggs advertised a new supply of hardware, a large quantity of blankets and two hogsheads of men’s hats of different colors.
 They had likewise a few puncheons of rum.

 Large real-estate deals during that decade included the purchase of almost the whole of town-block “R” by Thomas Donaldson whose fashionable Halifax confectionery was on Granville St. The northern boundary was at Portland St. Hence Donaldson’s Lane near 10 Commercial St., later called Glendenning’s Lane.
-Much more property, both in town and township, other than the section described on page 53, was acquired by this family.
+Much more property, both in town and township was acquired by this family.

 On the old Preston Road about that time lived Mrs. Jonathan Elliot, a widow with a large family.
 Her maiden name was Almy Green, a daughter of Thomas Green who came from Nantucket as a preacher to the Quakers.
 Almy’s mother was Mercy Cook.
 Almy’s father was a direct descendant of Roger Williams the founder of Rhode Island.
 Almy’s children were reared as Quakers.
 The Elliot family afterwards settled in Dartmouth.